Homework 6

 Probers

 We have abstracted the probing sequence so various strategies may be implemented without the hash table implementation being modified.
-Complete the LinearProber and then write a similar QuadraticProber that uses quadratic probing.
-Recall that if a prime table size is used, insertion using quadratic probing is only guaranteed to find a free location if the loading factor is less than or equal to m/2.
-Thus after m/2 probes, return npos.
+Complete the LinearProber and then write a similar DoubleHashProber that uses double-hashing.
+Return npos after m calls to next() .

 Testing Your Hash Table